 Adam Soto lives with his wife in Austin, Texas, where he is a teacher and a musician.

-Wallowin’ in the Night, her fourth full-length record, features The Iguanas and adds a new dimension to Williams’ musical mix, unfolding like a soundtrack to the long, lonely hours after midnight.
+Her latest album, Wallowin’ in the Night, unfolds like a soundtrack to the long, lonely hours after midnight.

 “I’ve always been drawn to dark themes,” she explains.
 “Maybe it comes from being in New Orleans.
 Maybe it comes from my love of the desert.
 It just flows out of me from somewhere else.”

-The group is led by associate professor Ricky Burkhead, who has been on the Ole Miss faculty since 1994, teaching applied percussion, percussion ensembles, steel drum and salsa band.
+The group is led by Professor Ricky Burkhead, who has been on the Ole Miss faculty since 1994.
 He formed the popular University of Mississippi Steel Drum Band in 1995.

-Burkhead has performed extensively in a wide variety of venues from blues clubs to jazz ensembles to symphony orchestras.
-He has presented steel drum clinics across the US South as well as in Jamaica, Argentina and Uruguay.
+Burkhead has performed extensively in a wide variety of venues and styles and has presented steel drum clinics across the US as well as in Jamaica, Argentina and Uruguay.

-Burkhead became the drummer for the Thacker house band, the Yalobushwhackers, in 2016.
+He has been the drummer for the Thacker house band, the Yalobushwhackers, since 2016.